Cohomology algebra of orbit spaces of free involutions on lens spaces: Introduction

-The mod $p$ cohomology algebra of the orbit space of any free $\mathbb{Z}_p$-action on a cohomology lens space was determined by Singhs \cite{tbsingh} for odd primes $p$.
+The mod $p$ cohomology algebra of orbit spaces of free $\mathbb{Z}_p$-actions on cohomology lens spaces was determined recently in \cite{tbsingh} for odd primes $p$.
 We consider the case of free involutions on cohomology lens spaces.
 Orbit spaces of involutions on three dimensional lens spaces have been investigated in the literature \cite{Kim1, Myers}.
-For the lens space $L_p^{3}(q)$, where $p= 4k$ for some $k$, Kim \cite{Kim1} showed that the orbit space of any sense-preserving free involution on $L_p^{3}(q)$ is the lens space $L_{2p}^{3}(q^{'})$, where $ q^{'}q \equiv \pm 1$ or $q^{'} \equiv \pm q$ mod $p$.
+For the lens space $L_p^{3}(q)$, where $p= 4k$ for some $k$, Kim \cite{Kim1} showed that the orbit space of any sense-preserving free involution on $L_p^{3}(q)$ is the lens space $L_{2p}^{3}(q')$, where $ q'q \equiv \pm 1$ or $q' \equiv \pm q$ mod $p$.
 Myers \cite{Myers} showed that every free involution on a three dimensional lens space is conjugate to an orthogonal free involution, in which case the orbit space is again a lens space (see remark \ref{remark4}).